Streaming Data Pipelines with Brooklin

 This is a REST endpoint to create, update, manage, or delete datastream objects.
 It stores datastream objects in Zookeeper.
 At LinkedIn, we have a self-service portal called Nuage that facilitates creating and managing infrastructure resources, including Brooklin.

 A coordinator is present in all server instances, and one of the coordinators is chosen as a leader.
 The leader coordinator computes task assignments based on datastream objects stored in Zookeeper and assigns tasks to all active server instances.
 The leader election and coordination between server instances is done via Zookeeper using well-known Zookeeper recipes.
-All coordinators (leader and slaves) get notified when there is a new task assignment.
+All coordinators (leader and followers) get notified when there is a new task assignment.
 Tasks describe the source and destination types, source stream, and partitions.
 The coordinators hand over tasks to the connector components for data ingestion.

 Connectors are responsible for reading events from a data source.
 Each connector receives tasks from the coordinator, reads from the specified source(s)/partition(s), and sends the data to the producers for publishing onto the destination.
 A connector needs to periodically checkpoint the state of its current read position in the source stream, to ensure no data loss in the case of instance failures or reassignment of datastream tasks.